pivotal/docs-tap/install-openshift/profile.hbs.md

     * Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`.
 - `KP-DEFAULT-REPO-USERNAME` is the user name that can write to `KP-DEFAULT-REPO`.
 You can `docker push` to this location with this credential.
     * For Google Cloud Registry, use `kp_default_repository_username: _json_key`.
-    * Alternatively, you can configure this credential as a [secret reference](tanzu-build-service/install-tbs.md#install-secret-refs).
+    * Alternatively, you can configure this credential as a [secret reference](../tanzu-build-service/install-tbs.md#install-secret-refs).
 - `KP-DEFAULT-REPO-PASSWORD` is the password for the user that can write to `KP-DEFAULT-REPO`.
 You can `docker push` to this location with this credential.
     * For Google Cloud Registry, use the contents of the service account JSON file.
-    * Alternatively, you can configure this credential as a [secret reference](tanzu-build-service/install-tbs.md#install-secret-refs).
+    * Alternatively, you can configure this credential as a [secret reference](../tanzu-build-service/install-tbs.md#install-secret-refs).
+- `K8S-VERSION` is the Kubernetes version used by your OpenShift cluster.
+It must be in the form of `1.23.x` or `1.24.x`, where `x` stands for the patch version.
+Examples:
+    - Red Hat OpenShift Container Platform v4.10 uses the Kubernetes version `1.23.3`.
+    - Red Hat OpenShift Container Platform v4.11 uses the Kubernetes version `1.24.1`.
 - `SERVER-NAME` is the host name of the registry server.
 Examples:
     * Harbor has the form `server: "my-harbor.io"`.
     * Docker Hub has the form `server: "index.docker.io"`.